18F/handbook/_pages/business-units/18f/leadership-resources/leadership-selection.md

 ## Getting started

-1. Make sure you've gathered all the relevant information about the role: position description, a plain language version of the position description, specific tasks that will be required, what skills and mindsets are necessary for success in the role, how long the role is expected to last, and so on.
+1. Make sure you've gathered all the relevant information about the role: job description, a plain language version of the position description, specific tasks that will be required, what skills and mindsets are necessary for success in the role, how long the role is expected to last, and so on.
 The goal is to make sure everyone has a good idea of what you're asking for so they can understand whether they or their colleagues would be a good fit.

    Talent has a [template posting form](https://docs.google.com/document/d/1YIliZcF8dhqs4GzBAKYj5niqdgcN4tggTTDl3zeIOO8/edit) for all internal opportunities.
 They can assist with any questions you might have.